 A support garment or surgical bra should be worn following a breast augmentation.
 This will allow the implants to settle into a desired position on the chest.
 Dr. Anderson will let her patients know when they can resume wearing an underwire bra.

-Potential risks from Breast Augmentation
+Potential risks and complications after Breast Augmentation Surgery

 Breast augmentation is a safe procedure.
 As it is invasive, there remains a small chance for complications to arise.
 These can include excessive bleeding, delayed wound-healing, infection, loss of nipple sensation, malposition, capsular contracture, and asymmetry.
 A woman’s best defense against any complications is to choose a reputable, experienced, and board-certified cosmetic surgeon as well as following the advised post-operative instructions.